The Dutchess

-The Dutchess is the debut solo studio album by American singer and songwriter Fergie.
-It was released through A&M Records and the will.i.am Music Group on September 13, 2006.
-The album was recorded between the Black Eyed Peas' tour in 2005, and the songs were written in the eight years preceding its release.
+The Dutchess is the debut solo studio album by American singer-songwriter Fergie.
+It was released on September 13, 2006, by A&M Records and will.i.am Music Group.
+The album was recorded between The Black Eyed Peas' tour dates in 2005, and the songs were written in the eight years preceding its release.
 Fergie wanted to create an autobiographical album that would be more intimate between her and the listener.
 Musically, it experiments with different music genres, including pop, hip hop, R&B, reggae, punk rock and soul.
 Lyrically, it contains themes about critics, love, and her personal drug abuse and addiction.

 The Dutchess peaked at number two on the US Billboard 200 and was praised by music critics for its production and Fergie's vocals, but some criticized its lyrics and felt the material was not strong enough for her voice.
 It has since been considered an influential pop album of the 2000s.
 It was certified five times platinum by the Recording Industry Association of America (RIAA) and platinum by the British Phonographic Industry (BPI), and has sold 12 million copies worldwide.
 It was nominated for the 2008 Grammy Award for Best Female Pop Vocal Performance ("Big Girls Don't Cry") and the 2008 Juno Award for International Album of the Year, among other accolades.

 The Dutchess is one of the best-selling albums of the 2000s, propelled by five of its singles which set a number of records.
 "Big Girls Don't Cry", "Glamorous", and "London Bridge" topped the Billboard Hot 100, and "Clumsy" and "Fergalicious" appeared within the top five.
 Those singles also sold over two million digital downloads individually in the United States, setting a record in the digital era for the most multi-platinum singles from one album, which Fergie held until 2012.